The Fragility of Optimized Bandit Algorithms: Introduction

-In this paper, we show that any such optimized algorithm necessarily has the undesirable property that the tail of $R_T$ is very heavy.
-In particular, we note that because $\E[R_T]$ is then $O(\log(T))$ (where $O(a_T)$ is any sequence having the property that its absolute value is dominated by a constant multiple of $a_T$), Markov’s inequality implies that if $0 < c < 1$, then $\P(R_T \ge c T) = O(\log(T)/T)$ as $T \to \infty$.
-One of our central results is a lower bound on $\P(R_T \ge c T)$ that roughly establishes that this probability is attained, namely it is roughly of order $T^{-1}$ for optimized algorithms.
+In this paper, we show that any optimized algorithm necessarily has the undesirable property that the tail of $R(T)$ is very heavy.
+In particular, because $\E[R(T)]$ is $O(\log(T))$ (where $O(a_T)$ is any sequence having the property that its absolute value is dominated by a constant multiple of $a_T$), Markov’s inequality implies that for $c > 0$, $\P(R(T) > c T) = O(\log(T)/T)$ as $T \to \infty$.
+One of our central results is a lower bound characterization of $\P(R(T) > c T)$ that roughly establishes that this probability is attained, namely it is roughly of order $T^{-1}$ for optimized algorithms.
 More precisely, our Theorem \ref{thm1} shows that optimized MAB algorithms automatically have the property that

-as $T \to \infty$, uniformly in $x$ with $T^a \le x \le c T$ for any $0 < a < 1$ and $0 < c < 1$.
+as $T \to \infty$, uniformly in $x$ with $T^a \le x \le c T$, for any $0 < a < 1$ and suitable $c > 0$.
 (We write $a_T \asymp b_T$ as $T \to \infty$ whenever $\log(a_T)/\log(b_T)$ converges to $1$ as $T \rightarrow \infty$.)
-In other words, the tail of the regret $R_T$ looks, in logarithmic scale, like that of a truncated Cauchy distribution (truncated at $T$).
-Thus, such algorithms fail to produce logarithmic regret with quite large probability, and when they fail to produce such regret, the magnitude of the regret can be very large.
+In other words, the tail of the regret $R(T)$ looks, in logarithmic scale, like that of a \textit{truncated Cauchy distribution} (truncated due to the time horizon $T$).
+Thus, such algorithms fail to produce logarithmic regret with large probability, and when they fail to produce such regret, the magnitude of the regret can be very large.
 This is one sense in which bandit algorithms optimized for expected regret can be fragile.